tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Sphere of the Waters

+_Recharge 11+ after use:_ You can command and shape water, causing streams to part for you and other watery tricks.
+Talk to the GM to see what’s possible.

+**Quirk:** Clean freak.

+---

 #### Sphere of the Witchqueen

 _Recharge 11+:_ This orb is almost completely black.
 When you target or damage an ally with an attack, reroll any damage dice that are less than half of their maximum result (i.e., 2 or less on d6, 3 or less on d8, etc.).

 **Quirk:** Yours is an evil laugh.

+---

+### Champion

+#### Sphere of Blood

+_Recharge 16+:_ This orb is a pulsing ball of fur and muscle.
+When you are magically healed, you heal 3d6 additional hit points (or 1d6 hp if the orb hasn’t recharged).

+**Quirk:** Their comebacks and put-downs are savage.

 ---